virtualsquare/virtualsquare.github.io/ideas/seccomptrace.md

 where
 ----
 It is implemented in umvu, the source file is [`umvu_tracer.c`](https://github.com/virtualsquare/vuos/blob/master/umvu/src/umvu_tracer.c).
-(Actually the seccomp program here includes a second trick to combine this idea with the [guardian angels](partrace.md) technique.)
+(Actually the seccomp program in the tracer includes a second trick to combine this idea with the [guardian angels](partrace.md) technique.)

 <!-- references: -->